The Dignity in Care Awards recognise, inspire and celebrate care in Richmond upon Thames.

 Nominations for the Dignity in Care Awards 2017 are now open.

 As a council, we remain strongly committed to celebrating dignity in care, and championing local care workers and personal assistants who go the extra mile to provide outstanding care and support to local residents.
 These awards aim to promote and recognise the very best in care and support, whatever the service provided.

-Now in its fourth year, the Dignity in Care Awards:
+Now in its fifth year, the Dignity in Care Awards:

 "My long-term PA Sami has provided me with the most amazing care and support over these past 5 years.
 He has always championed my independence - the core of my rather alternative life – and provided me with all the usual activities of daily living.
 He assists me with my personal hygiene, prepares 3 healthy meals every day, drives me to all my social and medical appointments, helps with my small homeopathy practice, assists me with my daily rehabilitation exercises - he has and continues to be a real godsend!
 I truly believe Sami is very deserving of the award for 'dignity in care’ as he has and continues to be encouraging of my dream of reclaiming my function and return to a fully independent life!"